4825 results:

 Government Agencies and Public Services

-Description: For legislation to establish a commission (including members of the General Court) relative to state agency automated decision-making, artificial intelligence, transparency, fairness, and individual rights.
+Description: For legislation to regulate the use of artificial intelligence.
 Advanced Information Technology, the Internet and Cybersecurity.

 Collection: Legislation